Nheengatu: Official status

-Revitalization efforts
+Revitalization

-In 2007, USP established the first Brazilian university chair dedicated to the study of Nheengatu.
+In 2007, USP established the first Brazilian university extension course dedicated to the study of Nheengatu.
 In 2012, the language was incorporated into the graduate program in translation studies.
 Consequently, in 2016 Graciliano Ramos's A terra dos meninos pelados was translated into Nheengatu.
 Translations contribute to lexical revitalization; this translation of Ramos's work included linguistic and lexical research on Nheengatu, allowing for the use of obsolete words remembered only by the elders or already completely forgotten and replaced by borrowings from Portuguese, although borrowings adopted more than a century ago—now fully integrated into the language's tradition—were also employed.
 In 2017, The Little Prince was also translated as part of a master's dissertation supervised by USP professor Eduardo de Almeida Navarro.
 Likewise, in many instances the translation employed equivalent terms, adaptations, neologisms, and the revival of archaic words; for example, the tiger was replaced with yawareté-pinima (jaguar) and wheat with awatí (corn), and the very title revived an old expression which served "to connect a word that had fallen out of use with the naming of a character in the book who was mysterious and little known".

 In 2021, "Nheengatu App" was launched, becoming the first application for teaching an Indigenous language in Brazil.
-It teaches the Tapajoara variant of the language.
+It teaches the Tapejara variant of the language.
 Its release was supported by the Aldir Blanc Law and the Secretariat of Culture of Pará.
 According to its creator Suellen Tobler, the app was used in Indigenous schools in the Lower Tapajós region, and by September 2023 approximately 2,200 users had registered.
 In March 2024, the project was presented at Campus Party Brasília.
 Other Brazilian Indigenous groups showed interest in the initiative, and Tobler went on to co-author two other apps for teaching native Brazilian languages.